LLLiq/CCC2023/README.md

  ## Problem

-- Basic  - Vision 3X3 filter2D on 64x64 image
+- Basic  - Perform 3X3 filter2D operation on 64x64 image

-    Create the filter2D function with 3x3 kernel on 64x64 image using AIE API or AIE Intrinsic based on personal understanding.
+    Implement a customized 3x3 kernel size filter2D operation using AIE API or AIE Intrinsic for processing a 64x64 image,based on personal comprehension.

     - AIE Emulation succeeded
     - The design report submitted

 - Advanced  - Image Signal Processing Pipeline on HD image

-    Create high definition image processing pipeline design based on personal understanding.
-It is encouraged to fully use the Vitis Vision Library.
+    Design and implement the High-Definition(HD) image processing pipeline based on personal comprehension,which is encouraged to leverage the Vitis Vision Library.

-    - The system level emulation or the hardware run on VCK5000 succeeded
+    - The system-level emulation or the hardware run on VCK5000 succeeded
     - The design report submitted

 ## Performance Analyzer

-Filter2d designs in three resolutions were completed during the competition.
-In the preliminary stage, the filter2d design with 64x64 resolution and 1280x720 resolution was completed.
-In the final stage, the preliminary code was optimized and the filter2d design with 8K resolution was realized.
+During the competition, filter2D designs were completed in three different image resolutions.
+In the preliminary stage, designs were created for 64x64 resolution and 1280x720 resolution.
+In the final stage, the preliminary code was optimized, resulting in the implementation of a filter2D design for 8K resolution.

 The overall completion of the project is as follows.

 - The AIE design, optimization and simulation of 8K resolution int32 filter2d algorithm are completed.
-- AIE, PL, and host are completed, and can run on VCK5000 hardware.
+- AIE, PL, and host are completed, which can run on VCK5000 hardware.
 - It achieves an average running speed of 101.97FPS at 8K resolution of int32 type.

 ## Design Report